SwissGuy5/Minecraft2D/README.md

 ## Description

-The game is a 2D open world game with realistic graphics and procedural terrain generation.
+The game is a 2D open world game with realistic lighting and procedural terrain generation.
 The terrain is split into chunks, which are 2D arrays of blocks.
-The player can move around and interact with the world by placing or destroying blocks, which impacts the lighting and is saved for when the game is launched again in the same world.
+The player can move around and interact with the world by placing or destroying blocks, which impacts the lighting and is saved for when the game is launched again in the same world (using the same seed).
 The most advanced features of the game are its procedural terrain generation and lighting system, whose development process is described in detail below.

-## The Lighting System
+# The Lighting System

 The lighting system works based on all objects within the game.
 Light sources present within the scene have are assigned coordinates and intensity values, which enables the game to draw shadows dynamically.